illustrator: Rafael Yockteng

 On almost every double-page spread, readers will see a coyote and sometimes more than one.
 They are “chuchos” (“mutts”), as Papá calls them.
 They represent the human smugglers who, for an exorbitant price, accompany the undocumented refugees, sometimes hundreds of miles and sometimes on foot—to reach El Norte.
 Sometimes coyotes bring the refugees all the way to a safe place and sometimes they abandon them, on their own, often without food or water, in the middle of the desert.
 The lives of refugees are far from safe and the trip is often deadly dangerous.

-Yesterday, three young children who had a chance to read this book almost dropped it when they realized that the “chuchos” were coyotes.
+Yesterday, three youngsters who had a chance to read this book almost dropped it when they realized that the “chuchos” were coyotes.
 Their father was a refugee from Mexico, and their mother had told them who the “coyotes” are.
 Young children who are not part of refugee families—and even some who are—may not readily understand all of the symbolism in these illustrations.
 (The reviewer from Kirkus didn’t, either.)
-But all Maribel, Amelia Edosia, and Anthony Rodriguez needed was a brief explanation from their mother about “symbolism”—and they were off!
+But all Maribel, Amelia, and Anthony needed was a brief explanation from their mother about “symbolism”—and they were off!

 The small details didn’t escape these kids, either: “Why is that cop (border control) grabbing that man’s wrist?”
 “Why does that woman look ashamed?”
 “Why are the people in handcuffs?”
 “Why do all the cops have rifles?”
 “Why are the cops being mean to everyone?”